 Take photos of the damage immediately.
 Collect even the smallest piece of glass and do not use adhesive tape to hold together broken pieces.

 What you can do to help.
 Regularly inspecting the window(s) is the best thing an owner/guardian can do.
-Look for any of the situations below and get in touch with Berry Stained Glass for expert advice.
+Look for any of the situations below and get in touch with your local stained glass expert.

 *Loose copper ties